spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Create a New Cluster

-You can open the clusters overview by selecting the **Cluster ** tab on the Palette left panel.
+Select the **Cluster** tab on the Palette left panel to open the clusters overview.

-From the clusters page, you can select **Add New Cluster**
+From the clusters page, select **Add New Cluster**

 ![palette clusters overview page](deploy-k8s-cluster/new_cluster.png)